lescurej/zwocamerabridge/README.md

 ## Requirements
 - macOS
 - openFrameworks 0.12.0: https://openframeworks.cc/download/
  - ofxSyphon addon: https://github.com/astellato/ofxSyphon (must be installed in the openFrameworks addons folder)
+   - the build script copies `Syphon.framework` from `OF_ROOT/addons/ofxSyphon/libs/Syphon/lib/osx`.
+If the framework is missing at this location the build will fail.

 **Important**: The application depends on the proprietary `ASICamera2` library which only provides x86_64 binaries.
 If you are on Apple Silicon, make sure the